dmarshNAIT/dmarshNAIT.github.io/DMIT1508_cheatsheet.markdown

 - `ALL` can be added to a `UNION` to include duplicates, or lets us compare to multiple values in a subquery.
 - `ALTER PROCEDURE` replaces the previously saved query in a stored procedure.
 - `ALTER TABLE` lets us make changes to a table that already exists, like adding an a new column or constraint.
 The [DDL page](./DDL) explains exactly what types of changes we can make.
+- `ALTER TRIGGER` replaces the SQL in an existing trigger with new logic.
 - `ALTER VIEW` lets us replace the query defining a view with a new query.
 - `AND` is used between two boolean expressions, if we need **both** expressions to be true.
 You need a full and complete expression on both sides of `AND`.
 - `ANY` compares against any of the values: